I Fly Again!

 In her obituary in the New York Times of October 11, 1977, Mr. King said, "We were married about three years when she divorced me.
 One day she rang me.
 She says, 'Daddy, are you married again?'
 I says no and she says 'Can I come home?'
 I says yeah and there it was.
 We got married again.
 A real love story."

 Ruth Elder died October 9, 1977 at home in San Francisco, CA. Mr. King was with her.
 If you do the math, according to her birth and death dates she died at the age of 74 years and 11 months.
-News and web "estimates" range from 73 to 75, another example of the accuracy of contemporary accounts.
+News and Web "estimates" range from 73 to 75, another example of the accuracy of contemporary accounts.
 She had suffered from emphysema for several years.
 At her request, her ashes were mixed with Mr. King's ashes after his death and scattered over the Golden Gate Bridge by a crew from an Air Force plane.
+In the manner of the Golden Age, the romance never ended.

 ---o0o---